 As an Eco School we are conscious of the need to conserve energy and water.
 Adults and children are encouraged to acknowledge these issues.
 We encourage all of the children to use water bottles and discuss the importance of conserving water.
-Our school uses water butts to harvest rain water to use in our class allotments.
+Our school uses water butts and rain storage containers, to harvest rain water to use in our class allotments and for the animals.